BaderLab/saber/README.md

 ### Pre-trained models

-First, import `Saber`.
+First, import the `Saber` class.
 This is the interface to Saber

 ```python
 from saber.saber import Saber